macloo/Web4Beginners/README.md

 ## Proper setup of your HTML

 Beginners often pay insufficient attention to the correct structure of the basic document, particularly the required elements in the HEAD section.
 [HEAD.md](HEAD.md) is a guide that briefly explains the role of each line and its proper place and proper style.
+It covers the first eight lines in [index.html](index.html) here so that you can really understand what you're doing and what is correct.